-Singapore Airlines and SilkAir Flight Schedules - May to July 2021
+Singapore Airlines Flight Schedules - June to October 2021

 The SIA Group continues to grow its passenger capacity, and resume selected services in a safe and calibrated manner, amid growing hope for a measured recovery in international air travel demand as vaccination programmes gain momentum around the world.
 Capacity increases are also underpinned by continued strong demand for air cargo, with freight space remaining constrained globally compared to pre-Covid-19 levels.